jghsrobotics/RobotCDocs/README.md

     */
     bool testVariable;

-Here's how it would look like in the RobotC function library after running RobotCDocs:

 ![Preview Image](/Images/Foo_Image.png)

 Have setup functions or variables?
 By simply typing ```[SETUP]``` in any comment, the function or variable will be listed under ```Setup```.